obophenotype/cell-ontology/docs/relations_guide.md

 ### Recording neurotransmitter for neurons

-To record which neurotransmitter a neuron releases, use a [**'capable of'**](http://purl.obolibrary.org/obo/RO_0002215) relation to link the neuron to a  to a subclass of GO [neurotransmitter secretion](http://purl.obolibrary.org/obo/GO_0007269).
+To record which neurotransmitter a neuron releases, use a [**'capable of'**](http://purl.obolibrary.org/obo/RO_0002215) relation to link the neuron to a subclass of GO [neurotransmitter secretion](http://purl.obolibrary.org/obo/GO_0007269).
 This should be sufficient for autoclassification.

 [**'capable of'**](http://purl.obolibrary.org/obo/RO_0002215)